-A derating curve like the one shown in Figure 1 is an essential part of making a power module easy to use.
-With the derating curve, you can quickly see if the power module is rated to support your particular application’s requirements.
-In most cases, the derating curve shows the rated output current at various ambient temperatures.
-Operating below this line operates the power module within its temperature, power and/or current limits.
+A derating curve like the one shown in Figure 1 is an essential part of many power supply designs.
+With the derating curve, you can quickly evaluate if the power supply can support your particular application’s requirements in addition to quickly seeing the rated output current at various ambient temperatures.
+Looking at Figure 1, the effect of temperature on current is obvious, the safe operating are of the devices lies below the curve as the line represents the limits defined by temperature.

 Figure 1: Derating curve for the a MicroSiP power module